bitcoinops/bitcoinops.github.io/_topics/en/fee-sniping.md

   - title: "BDK #611 begins using anti fee sniping by default"
     url: /en/newsletters/2022/07/06/#bdk-611

+  - title: Discussion about fee sniping in relationship to block subsidy
+    url: /en/newsletters/2022/07/20/#fee-sniping

 ## Optional.
 Same format as "primary_sources" above
 # see_also:
 #   - title: